MuammarGaddafi/problem-solving/python/hash/readme.md

 a hash is an ID of value that helps us to find things quickly unlike the linear classical access and search, so to hash something is to pass it through a hash function which would return an id (It is about transforming the value into an ID, rather than assigning an ID to it, as many mistakenly believe.

+- Hashing: The overall process of converting data into a hash value.
+- The number produced from a hash function is called a hash
+- So hashmap or hasbtable is map/table of values produced from hash function which are hashs

 ![WhatsApp Image 2025-06-27 at 15 15 02_81912cf2](https://github.com/user-attachments/assets/f8635ecf-1fe5-454d-9d44-9b863bc31a4a)

 Any parameter for hashing should be immutable so we can say it's hashable, because we cannot hash a mutable parameter which can vary at any time, otherwise it cannot be a key, that's why a tuple is hashable because you cannot modify it unlike tables lists sets...
 Frozen sets by the way could be hashable since they are immutable